British Airways Flight 2069: Aftermath

 Captain William Hagan and First Officers Phil Watson and Richard Webb were awarded a Polaris Award in 2001.
 Hagan was also given the Royal Association for Disability and Rehabilitation (RADAR) People of the Year award.

 A group of 16 American passengers settled a multimillion-dollar lawsuit against British Airways.
 British passengers were offered compensation of £2,000 and a free ticket each.
 The actual compensation package from BA for British passengers included the cash amount of £2,000, free attendance on a "Fear of Flying" course at Birmingham airport, and a free ticket to anywhere in the world on the BA network.
-In 2013 a small group of British passengers attempted to bring a lawsuit against BA, but a legal case could not be made and their efforts came to nothing.
+In 2013, another small group of British passengers attempted to bring a lawsuit against BA, but a legal case could not be made and their efforts came to nothing.